Jake O'Donnell: NBA career

 After five years of officiating youth basketball leagues in Delaware County, Pennsylvania, O'Donnell asked the NBA for a tryout as a referee.
-He was given the opportunity to referee NBA exhibition games in the summer of 1967, and was among four of 110 applicants the NBA hired as part-time referees.
-He began officiating in the 1967-68 season, and by January of 1968, O'Donnell was assured he would be made a full-time referee for the following season.
+The Baltimore Bullets gave O'Donnell the opportunity to referee NBA exhibition games in the summer of 1967, and he was among four of 110 applicants the NBA hired as part-time referees.
+He began officiating in the 1967–68 season, and by January 1968, O'Donnell was assured he would be made a full-time referee for the following season.
 At the time, he was the second youngest official in NBA history.

-As a referee, O'Donnell officiated in 2,134 NBA games (a record held until February 2006 that was broken by Dick Bavetta), 279 playoff games, and 40 NBA Finals games.
+As a referee, O'Donnell officiated in 2,134 NBA games (a record held until February 2006 that was broken by Dick Bavetta), 279 playoff games, and 39 NBA Finals games.
 O'Donnell was a respected official for his no-nonsense, flamboyant style.
-He described Hall of Fame coach and noted referee baiter Red Auerbach as a loudmouth who hated all referees, especially those from Philadelphia.
-O’Donnell was one of the many top referees coming out of Philadelphia.
+Early in his NBA career, while also still working as a Major League Baseball (MLB) umpire, O'Donnell said "'In basketball you run the whole game and try to be consistent by working both ends of the floor.
+The basketball people, more than the baseball people, try to keep a book on you.
+You can win their respect by being consistent and positive in your calls'".
+He was the NBA's highest ranked referee for more than a decade during one period of his career.

 O’Donnell was not inclined to be intimidated or swayed by the home crowds.
 According to Harvey Pollack, a long-time statistician for the Philadelphia 76ers, O'Donnell was the most even-handed referee in regards to percentage of wins by road teams in games he officiated compared to other referees.
+Game 3 of the 1994 NBA Finals between the New York Knicks and Houston Rockets was played in New York, a 93–89 Rockets' win.
+With less than 29 seconds left in the game, and the Knicks behind by one point, O'Donnell called an offensive foul against future Hall of Fame Knicks' center Patrick Ewing, which resulted in the Rockets gaining offensive possession.
+When questioned about the call after that game, O'Donnell said "'It was a judgment call.
+The play was a pick-and-roll.
+He [Ewing] moved his hip out and then he did it again.
+I'm not going to let it happen twice'".

 O'Donnell was also respected for making the correct call and admitting errors when they occurred.
 He once took a group of reporters in a rental car to a local TV station to review the game tapes following a controversial finish to a 1981 NBA Playoffs game in Philadelphia that involved the 24-second shot clock and a complaint by then-Milwaukee Bucks head coach Don Nelson.
+He described Hall of Fame coach and noted referee baiter Red Auerbach as a loudmouth who hated all referees, especially those from Philadelphia.
+O’Donnell was one of the many top referees coming out of Philadelphia.